-As the campaign chair for this year’s United Way of Dane County fundraising campaign, I was asked to attend and speak at the first meeting of the Loaned Executives, a group of community volunteers loaned from or sponsored by local businesses.
+As the campaign chair for a United Way of Dane County fundraising campaign, I was asked to attend and speak at the first meeting of the Loaned Executives, a group of community volunteers loaned from or sponsored by local businesses.
 At this first meeting, we were asked an icebreaker question: “What is your life slogan?”
 I was amazed that almost everyone was able to quote something very meaningful to them off the top of their heads.
 Some were very touching and many were very funny – people quoted everyone from Albert Einstein to Tyrion Lannister from Game of Thrones. (“I drink and I know things.” – she clarified it was coffee that she drinks at work.)

 Unfortunately, I don’t have specific words to live by or someone I could quote.
 What popped into my head was what I used to tell the soccer team that I coached from kindergarten until they got to high school.
 When they were in kindergarten, we weren’t supposed to keep track of the score or which team won the game, so I told them they were winners if they:

 - tried their hardest

 So when I was called on to give my life motto, that’s all I had.
 At the time, I wondered if I sounded like a goof.
 Do these things make sense for a 56-year-old business person like they did for a five or six-year-old soccer player?